Prosperous Armenia

 Prosperous Armenia Party (PAP; Բարգավաճ Հայաստան կուսակցություն, abbreviated as ԲՀԿ BHK), is a conservative political party in Armenia.
 It was founded by businessman Gagik Tsarukyan on 30 April 2004, when the constituent congress of the party took place.

 Ideologically, the party is positioned as centre-right on the political spectrum, it advocates economic liberalism, closer ties with Russia, and regarding the European Union it is eurosceptic, while on social issues they are traditionalist.
-Armenia's second president Robert Kocharyan was instrumental in creation of the party (some claiming Kocharyan himself established it).
+Armenia's second president Robert Kocharyan was instrumental in creation of the party, with some claiming that Kocharyan himself established it.
 Kocharyan's influence and role in the party is a subject of debate.
-In 2012 "most analysts" believed Kocharyan was "closely involved in the party."
+In 2012, "most analysts" believed Kocharyan was "closely involved in the party."
 Some "believe that Kocharyan is the secret leader of the party", while others believe he has no influence over PAP.

 Ideology

 The party maintains a Pro-Russian ideology and is the only outspokenly Eurosceptic party in Armenia.
 The party advocates for the preservation of national and traditional values, families, and church and state relations as the most important priorities.
 The party also claims to support building stronger democratic and neighborly relations within the Caucasus region and with Moldova, Belarus, Ukraine and Central Asia.
 Despite being a pro-Russian and eurosceptic party, Prosperous Armenia does believe in maintaining strong relations and economic partnership with the European Union.